Good Medical Care Can Suffer Late In The Day

 What's going on?

 The reasons behind the trend aren't clear from those studies, but I can attest that the end of my day in clinic is often more chaotic than the beginning.
 I'm frequently running late, and my patients are eager to get home.
-When a patient comes in at 5:00 p.m. to deal with a cough, the last thing she wants is to do is stay until 5:30 talking about mammograms.
+When a patient comes in at 5:00 p.m. to deal with a cough, the last thing she wants is to stay until 5:30 talking about mammograms.

 Those sorts of factors make late-in-the-day appointments feel more rushed than early ones, researchers say, and that can put patients' health at risk.